DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If you encounter issues upgrading to the latest version, check the Troubleshooting section.

+### Upgrade an older version to +3.106.0
+Starting version 3.106.0 Lambda function has been updated to add a prefix to cache filenames stored in the S3 bucket configured in `DD_S3_BUCKET_NAME`.
+This allows to use the same bucket to store cache files from several functions.

 ### Upgrade an older version to +3.99.0

 Since version 3.99.0 the Lambda function has been updated to require **Python 3.11**.
 If upgrading an older forwarder installation to +3.99.0 or above, ensure the AWS Lambda function is configured to use Python 3.11